Skip to main content

 (Feb.
 15, 2016) — As part of yearlong examination of violence and the human condition, University of Kentucky Gaines Center for the Humanities will bring together a group of international scholars to explore historic episodes of violence and their impacts on Europe at the 2016 Bale Boone Symposium"Europe Today and the Memory of Violence," running Feb.
 17-19, at the UK Athletics Auditorium in William T. Young Library.
 The symposium is free and open to the public.

-Today, Europe has come to symbolize the possibility of peace and cooperation among peoples, but the collective
+Today, Europe has come to symbolize the possibility of peace and

 By Whitney Hale